eCook

 6. A DINNER DAHL-IGHT!

 Make a bed of the creamy dahl.
 Top with the charred baby marrow and dollop over the lemony-coriander yoghurt.
 Sprinkle over the toasted coconut flakes.
-Serve the crispy bhajis on the side and garnish with a sprinkle of the remaining sliced chilli (to taste) and coriander.
-Finish off with a squeeze of Lemon juice.
+Serve the crispy bhajis on the side and garnish with a sprinkle of the remaining sliced Chilli (to taste) and coriander.
+Finish off with a squeeze of lemon juice.
 Delicious, Chef!

 • Coconut Flakes - 15g